Department of Human Evolutionary Biology

 Singh, M. & Henrich, J. (in revision) Self-denial by shamans promotes perceptions of religious credibility. [pre-print pdf]

-Singh, M., Kaptchuk, T. J., and Henrich, J. (submitted) Small gods, rituals, and cooperation: The Mentawai crocodile spirit Sikaoinan. [pre-print pdf]
+Singh, M., Kaptchuk, T. J., and Henrich, J. (in revision) Small gods, rituals, and cooperation: The Mentawai crocodile spirit Sikaoinan. [pre-print pdf]

-Singh, M. (submitted) Culture evolves to satisfy people's evaluation criteria for achieving regular goals. [pre-print available on request]
+Singh, M. (in preparation) Culture evolves to satisfy people's evaluation criteria for achieving regular goals. [pre-print available on request]

 Singh, M., Acerbi, A., Caldwell, C., Danchin, É., Molleman, L., Scott-Phillips, T., Tamariz, M., Van der Berg, P., van Leuwen, E., and Derex, M. (in preparation) Mechanisms of cultural evolution beyond social learning behaviors.